Secondary Education Internships

 The internship program in the McKay School is designed to provide an alternate preparation experience for prospective teachers.
 An internship replaces student teaching as the capstone experience.
 Under the tutelage of a master teacher, the intern assumes responsibility for organizing and teaching his or her own classroom.
 An on-site mentor in the intern's major subject area assists with curriculum planning, classroom management, learning assessment, and professional acclimation.
 Interns are paid by the school district one-half of a first-year teacher's salary on the district salary schedule, and they receive other benefits as specified by the district.

 All courses required for graduation and teacher licensing (except student teaching) must be successfully completed prior to an internship.
-Exceptions to this policy may be approved by Education Student Services and the candidates' major department for winter semester, spring term, or the following summer term only.
+Exceptions to this policy may be approved by Education Advisement Center and the candidates' major department for winter semester, spring term, or the following summer term only.
 No classes may be taken during the fall semester of the internship.
 Candidates who apply for an internship which begins before all required courses have been completed must fill out a Course Deficiency Appeal Form, found in the student teaching/internship application.
-The candidate must explain to an advisor in Education Student Services why he or she should be allowed to do an internship before finishing the requirements, have the advisor sign the appeal form, and submit it with the student teaching/internship application; the form will be sent to the candidate's department for final approval.
+The candidate must explain to an advisor in Education Advisement Center why he or she should be allowed to do an internship before finishing the requirements, have the advisor sign the appeal form, and submit it with the student teaching/internship application; the form will be sent to the candidate's department for final approval.
 Internship applicants who have been cleared by their major advisement center and are recommended by their major program supervisor may then request a district interview according to procedures outlined by their department.

 Secondary Education Intern Site Requirements